freeeve/ctf-writeups/content/posts/2020/pwn2win/a-payload-to-rule-them-all.md

 draft: false
 ---
-This one gives us a post endpoint for a payload that needs to exploit xxe, xss, and sqli (sql injection), as well as the code for the server.
+This one gives us a post endpoint for a payload that needs to exploit xxe, xss, and sqli (sql injection), as well as the code for the server:

 ```server.js
 const express = require("express")